 The streetscape can be separated into five zones.
-The pedestrian boulevard, typically 5.5-6.0 m, contains the frontage zone, the pedestrian clearway zone, the amenity zone and the continuity strip.
+The pedestrian boulevard, typically 5.5 - 6.0 m, contains the frontage zone, the pedestrian clearway zone, the amenity zone and the continuity strip.
 Where applicable, the streetscape can include the median zone as a fifth zone.

 It is useful to consider the streetscape in terms of zones for ease of design.
 Each zone has typical widths and elements in the streetscape with room for change depending on the needs or functions of the streetscape.
 Typical streetscape elements can be chosen from the Streetscape Component Selection Matrix (see Appendix H) and placed in their appropriate zone.
-It is recognized that the Streetscape Component Selection Matrix cannot address every potential streetscape component and zone and it is actually encouraged that special and unique components be explored where applicable for communities with unique character and identity.

-Special cases arise where certain zones may not be used.
+It is recognized that the Streetscape Component Selection Matrix cannot address every potential streetscape component and zone and it is actually encouraged that special and unique components be explored where applicable for communities with unique character and identity such as Heritage Conservation Districts.
+Heritage Conservation Districts and area specific design guidelines are examples of special cases where the structure and components of the Streetscape Manual may differ.
+Other examples include flexible streets or woonerfs where the pedestrian zone extends into the vehicular traffic area requiring special design treatments and considerations.
 In areas where the right-of-way is constrained, the continuity strip or frontage zone may be excluded.
-In other cases, where there is more room allowed in the right-of-way, an additional amenity zone or pedestrian clearway zone may be added to accommodate the use of low impact development measures, an additional row of street trees, or a multi-use track.
+In other cases, where there is more room allowed in the right-of-way, an additional amenity zone or pedestrian clearway zone may be added to accommodate the use of low impact development measures, an additional row of street trees, or a multiuse track.
 These zones are typical for streetscapes but they ultimately should not limit the designer.

-Other special cases such as bump outs at lay-by parking reduce the roadway.
-At these locations the additional space to the pedestrian boulevard should be used as an amenity zone with potential planting and special paving.
+Other special cases include bump outs at lay-by parking which reduce the roadway.
+The additional space to the pedestrian boulevard should be used as an amenity zone with potential planting and special paving.